caro46/Pipa_parva/Sex_linked_regions.md

 Forward primer	GACAGACCAGCATAAGGGGA	Plus	20	10919	10938	58.80	55.00	2.00	0.00
 Reverse primer	TGCCTTTGAGTGGGGATTCA	Minus	20	11593	11574	59.22	50.00	3.00	2.00
 Product length	675
 ```
+From the last primer pairs: the Primer pair 4.
 ### kctd1
 Need to include position 3755 and 3214 of `scaffold68613`.